NoobyNull/Digital-Workshop/installer/assets/readme.txt

-3D-MM (3D Model Manager) - Installation Guide
+Digital Workshop - Installation Guide

-Thank you for choosing 3D-MM, the professional 3D model viewing and management application.
+Thank you for choosing Digital Workshop, the professional 3D model viewing and management application.

 SYSTEM REQUIREMENTS
 ===================